serialbyter/equinor_hackathon_2019/docs/getting_started.md

 ---

+You should now be prompted to change the server password.
+This will be your new team password!
+Follow the instructions in the console.

 If your command line starts with `techathon@<server-name>:~/equinor_hackathon_2019/catkin_ws/src/techathon/src$` your terminal is now running on the virtual machine!
 Note that no matter what your computer is running, this connected terminal is running Ubuntu 18.

-##  Setup a github repository.
+## Set your team name

 The steps that follow assume that you have completed the above and are in the VM terminal with the starting line `techathon@<server-name>:~/equinor_hackathon_2019/catkin_ws/src/techathon/src$`.

 Type `ls` into the terminal and you should see that we have left a few files to help you along the way.

+The first thing you need to do is to decide a team name.
+This will be set in `teamfile.yaml`.
+To change the name we will use the commandline editor Nano.
+Nano allows you to edit text using the standard keyboard interface.

+1. Open the file by typing `nano teamfile.yaml`
+2. You should now see `name: dreamteamsupremeteam`.
+3. Replace `dreamteamsupremeteam` with your team name.
+4. Press `ctrl + o` and then `enter` to save your changes.
+5. Press `ctrl + x` to exit.

+## Setup a github repository.

 To coordinate work with your group and to transfer code from your computer to the VM you will use Github.
 The next few steps will explain how to create a repository containing the scripts we provide.
+Note you should still be in `techathon@<server-name>:~/equinor_hackathon_2019/catkin_ws/src/techathon/src$`.

 1. Create a new repository